lenoxys/hacklab/docs/00-overview/introduction.rst

 Lab Components
 --------------

-Slide - AWS Account
+AWS Account
-    This lab is launched using AWS Account, which is gived by your prefered SE.
-    One login and password provides access to cloud-based lab environments. the account is temporary in the cloud provider in order to deploy and access the cloud infrastructure.
+    This lab is launched using AWS Account, which is gived by your prefered SE or you can use your own account (better) One login and password provides access to cloud-based lab environments. the account is temporary in the cloud provider in order to deploy and access the cloud infrastructure.

+Visual Studio Code
+    This lab can be perform with any text editor, but we advise to use visual studio code with ansible & terraform plugins Visual Studio code can be download under the MIT license without telemetry, `you can install it on your endpoint <https://vscodium.com/>`_
+    Dont hesitate to scroll on vscodium webpage to understand how install it in a few second.

 Launchpad VM
     A Debian 9 Linux virtual machine will be deployed in each cloud environment